Selector.nextSibling Method

 Examples

-// Selects all the succeeding siblings of all the 'header' elements.
+// Selects all succeeding siblings of all 'header' elements.

 const siblingsHeader = Selector('header').nextSibling();

-// Selects all the closest succeeding siblings of all the div elements.
+// Selects all closest succeeding siblings of all div elements.

 const closestSiblingsDiv = Selector('div').nextSibling(0);

-// Selects all the most distant succeeding siblings of all the fieldset elements.
+// Selects all furthest succeeding siblings of all fieldset elements.

 const furthestSiblingsFieldset = Selector('fieldset').nextSibling(-1);

-// Selects all the p elements that follow legend elements.
+// Selects all p elements that are succeeding siblings of an legend element.

 const pSiblingsDiv = Selector('legend').nextSibling('p');